Drinkaware Monitor 2014 Young People Exec Summary

 Young people and alcohol

 43% of young people aged 10-17 say they have had an alcoholic drink.
-This is in line with other surveys, for example HSCIC’s Smoking, Drinking, Drugs report1 shows that 38% of 11-15 year-olds have had a drink.
+This is in line with other surveys, for example HSCIC’s Smoking, Drinking, Drugs report shows that 38% of 11-15 year-olds have had a drink.

 Age of drinkers